aidrianoconnor/mek.war/README.md

 # mek.war
 Old school robot wars in a turn-based hex-map game, based very loosely on Battletech and similar tabletop games.
+Core features include the ability to build your own units of various types, configurable / savable game maps, and terrain and map features that affect movement speed, chance to hit, and line of sight.

 ## Game Setup